skycoin/hardware-wallet/README.md

 #### Firmware

 The firmware defines a contract enforced upon all client libraries communicating with SkyWallet hardware devices.
-Firmware version expresses implemented contract version using an scheme based on [semantic versioning](http://semver.org).
+Firmware version expresses implemented contract version using a scheme based on [semantic versioning](http://semver.org).
 Individual components should be interpreted as follows :

 - **Major version number** should be increased only if a new release introduces changes that are not backwards-compatible with respect to previous version
 - **Minor version number** should be increased for releases adding incremental backwards-compatible changes to the firmware contract